The story is decided before the camera rolls.

 Many organizations invest in production hoping authenticity will appear on set.
 But meaningful stories rarely come from lighting, lenses, or editing — they come from trust, preparation, and the right questions.

-In these projects, we were brought in not to film, but to shape the conversations that made filming work.
+In these projects, we were brought in not to film, but to shape the conversations that made filming work and content meaningful, emotional, and effective.

-Below are examples of projects where our role was strategic storytelling consulting.
+Below are examples of projects where our role the strategic storytelling consulting that evolved over decades of working with underrepresented communities and the organizations that serve them.

 Inner-City Scholarship Fund — Opportunity Realized Campaign